All work

 • Things that are close are connected

-• We see tack patterns and continuity instinctively
+• We see patterns and continuity instinctively

 Laws